David-M-Johnson/HPC-Job-Monitor/README.md

 ### Run program locally
 1. After getting job_monitor_local.py to a convenient location on your local computer, navigate to its directory in command line interface.
 2. Run the program with 'python job_monitor_local.py'

+### Other Notes
-3. Note that the first update could take a minute or two because the program needs to SSH into a login node of your HPC.
+1. Note that the first update could take a minute or two because the program needs to SSH into a login node of your HPC.
+2. If you submit a job and it crashes before an update, it will not be shown in the "finished jobs" section.